 There are also programs that are held here at the park that teaches visitors about birds and there are even scout birding badges that can be earned throughout the parks.
-You can also take a boat tour for birding on a kayak.
 If you are looking for a social event, there is a casual group of birdwatchers that meet together on Monday mornings each week for birdwatching at the park.
 You can contact the park for more information about joining the Monday group.

 3. John H. Kerr Dam and Reservoir

 Size: 10,000 acres of wildlife management area, 50,000-acre lake

 Number of bird species spotted: 198

 Birds to spot: belted kingfisher, yellow-billed cuckoo, European starling, Acadian flycatcher, Cooper’s hawk, white-eyed vireo, and wood thrush